Histamine Intolerance, How I’m Reducing My Rashes And Hives

 I asked many questions and read many testimonies online and came up with an action plan for myself:

-- Atarax, three times a day (upon waking, 6pm, then before bed) and Ranitidine, before eating.
+- Atarax (Hydroxyzine Hydrochloride), three times a day (upon waking, 6pm, then before bed) and Ranitidine (Ranitidine Hydrochloride), before eating.

 - Fast for at least 16 hours a day.
 One meal mid day and then a small snack later, if hungry and not flaring.

-- Magnesium, epsom salts or bicarb in the bath.
+- Magnesium flakes or epsom salt in the bath.

-- Drink lots of water with pink salt or celtic salt and electrolytes. (salt is natural antihistamine, not table salt)
+- Drink lots of water with electrolytes: pink salt or celtic salt, LoSalt for potassium and magnesium. (salt is natural antihistamine, not table salt)

 - Eat not only low histamine foods, but also reintroduce anti-histamine and anti-inflammatory foods to equip the body to handle the inflammation and histamine already in my system.